 The only thing is that no one told them what they were showing up for.
 "They were so surprised," Filoni added. "[Usually they're called in for] a function, or a [convention] panel.
 It's not normally you show up and there's a Mandalorian."
 Having them on set also worked as a "test audience," with Filoni noting that when certain things were rolled out in front of them during scenes, he and Favreau would note, "Oh, they seem to like that."

-As for a teaser trailer or any sort of footage, you're going to have to wait.
-The videos screened were panel exclusive, which means you're not going to find them online anytime soon.
+As for footage, you're going to have to wait.
+The videos screened at Star Wars Celebration were panel exclusive, which means you're not going to find them online anytime soon.
 But, I can confirm that The Mandalorian looks amazing.
 One making-of featurette was screened, showing us just how much care and consideration went into bringing this show to life.
 Another longer video was simply a scene from the series, with Pascal's Mandalorian talking to Weathers' Greef about a new bounty that doesn't offer much payment.
 Mando then heads out to talk to Werner Herzog's unnamed character, who is surrounded by Stormtroopers.
 Herzog's character explains the bounty to Mando, and explains that the bounty -- a person -- must be brought back alive.

 The scene also featured a Salacious like alien roasting on a spit, much to the audience's enjoyment.